 His work and scientific interests span across numerical analysis, adaptive finite element methods, and wave propagation problems, including acoustics, elastodynamics and electromagnetics.
 Among other applications, Dr. Demkowicz and his group have developed original numerical methods for structural vibrations, analysis of acoustics of the human ear, dynamic modeling of gears, analysis of optical waveguides, calculation of Radar Crossections, borehole electromagnetics, and acoustics.
 He has given numerous invited talks on these subjects.
 His work has been sponsored by the NSF, Navy, Air Force, DOE, Schlumberger, Baker-Hughes, and Boeing.
 His research on high accuracy adaptive methods was summarized in a two volume book - "Computing with hp Elements" (Chapman & Hall, Vol. I - 2006, Vol. II - 2007).
 For his work on hp methods, he was awarded the Zienkiewicz Medal by PACM and the Computational Sciences Award by USACM (both in 2009).

-In 2009, in collaboration with Jay Gopalakrishnan from the University of Florida, Dr. Demkowicz co-invented the DPG method with optimal test functions which has been the focus of his research for the last three years.
+In 2009, in collaboration with Jay Gopalakrishnan from the University of Florida, Dr. Demkowicz co-invented the DPG method with optimal test functions which has been the focus of his research for the last four years.

 You may find each of Dr. Demkowicz's books here: Computing with Hp-Adaptive Finite Elements, Vol. 1: One and Two Dimensional Elliptic and Maxwell Problems Computing with Hp-Adaptive Finite Elements, Vol. 2: Frontiers: Three Dimensional Elliptic and Maxwell Problems with Applications Applied Functional Analysis (Computational Mechanics and Applied Mathematics) Applied Functional Analysis, Third Edition Lecture notes on ENERGY SPACES